 What’s a System Administrator?

 As a sysadmin, you’re essentially maintaining the entire technology and IT stack.
 In the technology industry, this means you’re literally maintaining the system holding up your entire business.
+You might even be working directly in the NOC or the SOC.

 For every second that your website or server goes down, it means lost productivity, revenue and hefty costs of downtime.
 So, above all, sysadmins need to be efficient problem solvers.
 With numerous operating systems, network configurations and security concerns to keep in mind – being an effective system administrator means you can learn new things and maintain strong feedback loops with your development team.